AriaSalvatrice/AriaModules/doc/design.md

 Align the baselines first, then use Path > Object to Path to convert them ASAP - no need to keep a master version with editable labels, just remake those when necessary.
 It's a good idea to keep a text template outside the drawable boundariees of the file.

+When labels call for a stroke to make them easier to distinguish from the background, the stroke is 0.5mm, and converted to a path.

 ## Colors